LinuxSuRen/api-testing/docs/README.md

 ## Hooks

-In some cases you may want to run the test cases after a HTTP server is ready.
-Then you can use the hooks feature.
+In some cases you may want to run the test cases after an HTTP server is ready.
+Then you can use the hooks feature as follows:
-Such as:

 ```yaml
 name: Gitlab